Oakley United F.C.

 Oakley United Football Club are a Scottish football club based in Oakley, Fife.
 Formed in 1964, they play their home games at Blairwood Park.
 The club's colours are maroon and light blue.

 The team plays in the East of Scotland Football League, having moved from the SJFA East Region South Division in 2018.

 In season 2005–06, they won the Fife District championship to gain promotion to the East Superleague, having been relegated from the same division in season 2004–05.
 At the end of season 2006–07 they were relegated from the East Superleague.

-The team has been managed since November 2018 by Stewart Kenny.
+The team has been managed since November 2018 by Stewart Kenny until he joined Hill o’beath in summer 2023.